dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 Multiple ways are currently used in the industry in order to prove the correctness of a code.

 Here are some of those technics:
 - static code analysis: It provides useful hints on potential harmful usages of the language.
-It can prove very useful in typed langages by raising flags when it encounters an issue.
+It can prove very useful in typed languages by raising flags when it encounters an issue.
 - example-based testing: It is certainly the most widespread way of testing.
 It relies on the fact that for a given set of inputs, the algorithm should produce an already known output.
 It goes far beyond unit tests as this method can also be part of integration, QA-testing...
 - proved code: It proves the code mathematically by checking one by one, loop by loop that all the invariants stay true whatever the provided values.
 - crash under random: It tends to make a program crash under random inputs - Monkey Testing - or random data - Fuzzing.